mawinkler/playground-one/docs/scenarios/endpoint-security/deep-security/ds-integrate-and-service-gateway.md

 PS C:\Users\admin> <PASTE>
 ```

-When, as the final step, you head back to `Vision One -> Endpoint Security -> Endpoint Inventory` you will see the Deep security instance integrated with Vision One and the available computers.
+When, as the final step, you head back to `Vision One -> Endpoint Security -> Endpoint Inventory` you will see the Deep Security instance integrated with Vision One and the available computers.

 ![alt text](images/ds-integrate-17.png  "Vision One")